richard-fisher/ramaze/guide/general/helpers.md

 ## Innate Helpers

-Note that you may also find some popular helpers that are used by default in Ramaze under the Innate project.
+Note that you may also find some popular helpers, that are used by default in Ramaze, under the Innate project.

 * {Innate::Helper::Aspect}: provides before/after wrappers for actions.
 * {Innate::Helper::CGI}: gives shortcuts to some CGI methods.